The Juanita A. Portlock Memorial Scholarship Fund (501c3)

 in collaboration with Juanita’s Red Room

-The Juanita A. Portlock Memorial Scholarship Fund is dedicated to helping students excel academically and to assist with their ﬁnancial obligations.
-We are also committed to providing seed money to new entrepreneurs.
+The Juanita A. Portlock Memorial Scholarship Fund is dedicated to helping students and start up entrepreneurs to excel academically, thrive in business and to assist with their ﬁnancial obligations.
 Applicants must complete studies or conduct business in one of the following areas:

 o Culinary Arts